Deephaven MCP

 FieldTypeRequiredDescription

-auth_token_env_varstringRecommendedEnvironment variable name containing the auth token.
-More secure than hardcoding tokens.
+password_env_varstringRecommendedEnvironment variable containing the password.
+More secure than hardcoding.

 AI tool configuration